Krasnoyarsk Krai: Geography

 The average temperature in January is -36 C in the north and -18 C in the south.
 The average temperature in July is 5 to 10 C in the north – where the most poleward tree line in the world is found at Ary-Mas – and +20 C in the south.
 The annual precipitation is 316 mm (up to 1200 mm in the foothills of the Sayan Mountains).
 Snow covers the central regions of the krai from early November until late March.
 The peaks of the Sayan Mountains higher than 2,400–2,600 m and those of the Putorana Plateau higher than 1,000–1,300 m are covered with permanent snow.
 Permafrost is absent at low altitudes south of Lesosibirsk, but as one moves north it grades from sporadic around the 58th parallel to extensive discontinuous around the 60th parallel and continuous north of the 63rd parallel.

 The coastline contains several prominent peninsulas – from west to east the main ones are the Minina Peninsula, Mikhailov Peninsula, the Taymyr Peninsula (by far the largest, and itself containing the Zarya Peninsula, Oskara Peninsula and Chelyuskin Peninsula) and the Khara-Tumus Peninsula.

 There are also a large number of islands off the krai's coast, the most prominent of which are (from west to east) Sibiryakov Island, Nosok Island, Dikson Island, Vern Island, Brekhovskiye Island (in the Yenisei Gulf), Krestovskiy Island, the Kamennye Islands, the Zveroboy Islands, the Labyrintovye Islands, the Plavnikovye Islands, Kolosovykh Island, the Mona Islands, Rykacheva Island, Gavrilova Island, Belukha and Prodolgovatyy Islands, the Nordenskiöld Archipelago, the Firnley Islands, the Heiberg Islands, Starokadomsky Island, Maly Taymyr Island, the Komsomolskaya Pravda Islands, the Faddey Islands, and the Saint Peter Islands.
 There are also a number of islands further out that fall under the administration of Krasnoyarsk Krai – the most prominent being Bolshoy Island, Sverdrup Island, the Izvestiy TSIK Islands, the Arkticheskiy Institut Islands, the Kirov Islands, Uyedineniya Island, Voronina Island, Severnaya Zemlya (the largest group), and Ushakov Island.

 The highest point of the krai is Grandiozny Peak in the Eastern Sayan Mountains at an elevation of 2922 m.

+In the south there is a Ergaki Nature Park which is a protected area of Krasnoyarsk Krai.
+It contains the Western Sayan Mountains.
+The park was established in 2005 and it covers an area of 342,873 ha.
+It is bordered by the Yenisei highway.